agile-lab-dev/witboost-azure-adls-storage-area-specific-provisioner/README.md

 ## Overview

-This project allows to provision an ADLS Gen2 `container` on a pre-existing Azure Storage Account.
-The storage account must have the `Hierarchical namespace` option enabled.
+This project allows to provision an Azure `Storage Account` and one or more ADLS Gen2 `container` inside it.
 The Terraform configuration files can be found inside the [files](files) folder.

 It's a module ready to be used by our OSS [Terraform Specific Provisioner](https://github.com/agile-lab-dev/witboost-terraform-scaffold).

 ## Configuring

+The `Resource Group` where to publish the Storage Account must already exist.

 ### Environment variables